Adventures of Huckleberry Finn: Expurgated editions

-Publishers have made their own attempts at easing the controversy by way of releasing editions of the book with the word "nigger" replaced by less controversial words.
+Publishers have made their own attempts at easing the controversy by way of releasing editions of the book with the word "nigger" replaced with less controversial words.
 A 2011 edition of the book, published by NewSouth Books, employed the word "slave" (although the word is not properly applied to a freed man).
 Their argument for making the change was to offer the reader a choice of reading a "sanitized" version if they were not comfortable with the original.
 Mark Twain scholar Alan Gribben said he hoped the edition would be more friendly for use in classrooms, rather than have the work banned outright from classroom reading lists due to its language.

 According to publisher Suzanne La Rosa, "At NewSouth, we saw the value in an edition that would help the works find new readers.
 If the publication sparks good debate about how language impacts learning or about the nature of censorship or the way in which racial slurs exercise their baneful influence, then our mission in publishing this new edition of Twain's works will be more emphatically fulfilled."
 Another scholar, Thomas Wortham, criticized the changes, saying the new edition "doesn't challenge children to ask, 'Why would a child like Huck use such reprehensible language?'"